You are here

 Given the lack of tourism funding in Pennsylvania, it's essential the industry is allowed to collaborate and grow.
 A tourism improvement district (TID) is a stable source of funding for efforts to increase tourism to a particular region.
 Funds raised through a self-assessment on lodging stays are used to market and develop initiatives that benefit businesses in the district.

-Senator Devlin Robinson has circulated a co-sponsorship memo with intentions to file legislation allowing for tourism improvment districts in Pennsylvania in May 2023.
-A bill is currently being drafted that would: be enabling legislation allowing each individual county to determine whether if they want to created a TID; allow an assessment on a lodging business within a county, and decisions related to those funds would be at the discretion of a TID board made up of members of the assessed community.
+Senator Devlin Robinson has introduced SB 845 that was referred to the Appopriations Committee on March 20, 2024.
+This bill would establish enabling legislation allowing each individual county to determine if they want to creat a TID; allow an assessment on a lodging business within a county, and decisions related to those funds would be at the discretion of a TID board made up of members of the assessed community.

 American with Disabilities Act (ADA)